UNINETTSigma2/documentation/code_development/building.md

   return 1;
 }
 ```
-Compling this file into a shared library using the following command:
+Compiling this file into a shared library using the following command:
 `gcc -shared -fPIC -o libfakeintel.so fakeintel.c`

-To put the new shared library first in the search path we can use a preload environment vaiable:
+To put the new shared library first in the search path we can use a preload environment variable:
 `export LD_PRELOAD=<path to lib>`
 A suggestion is to place the new shared library in `$HOME/lib64` and using
 `export LD_PRELOAD=$HOME/lib64/libfakeintel.so` to insert the fake test function.